OpenRockets/web-dev-error-solutions/errors/css/css-challenge-creating-a-3d-card-effect-with-tailwind-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D Card Effect with Tailwind CSS

 This challenge involves creating a visually appealing card with a subtle 3D effect using Tailwind CSS.
 The card will feature a title, a short description, and a button.
 The 3D effect will be achieved through clever use of shadows and transforms.